yuuire/guide/docs/privacy-settings/software/browsers/mullvad/desktop.md

 # Mullvad Desktop Settings

-To open Firefox settings click the hamburger menu (`☰`)in the top right corner and then click on the settings tab.
+To open Mullvad settings click the hamburger menu (`☰`) in the top right corner and then click on the settings tab.

 ## General